-High school and college students and other young people under twenty-one years of age often perceive underage drinking as no big deal.
-To them peer approval may make it seem acceptable to indulge at weekend or evening social gatherings.
-But, a seemingly innocent evening can suddenly turn into a nightmare for minors arrested after drinking or in possession of alcohol especially if they are driving.
+High school, college students, and other young people under 21 years of age often perceive underage drinking as no big deal.
+To them, peer approval may make it seem acceptable to indulge at weekend or evening social gatherings.
+However, a seemingly innocent evening can suddenly turn into a nightmare for minors arrested after drinking or in possession of alcohol, especially if they are driving.

-A Zero Tolerance offense should not be taken lightly.
-A single conviction for Zero Tolerance can be used to enhance future arrests for drunk or impaired driving to a second or third offense.
-A zero tolerance conviction (like any other drunk driving offense) will also remain permanently on the individual’s traffic record.
+A zero tolerance offense should not be taken lightly.
+A single conviction can be used to enhance future arrests for drunk or impaired driving to a second or third offense.
+A zero tolerance conviction, like any other drunk driving offense, will also remain permanently on the individual's traffic and criminal record.